Last Updated on April 21, 2023

 You may also decide to cut your dog following the seasons, giving them a longer, fuller cut in winter when they need extra coverage and cutting the hair short during summer to keep your pet cool.

-Is it okay to shave a Schnauzer?
+Is it okay to shave this breed?

 Schnauzer puppies should be taken to the groomer for the first time when they are at least five weeks old, although it may be better to wait until your dog is eight weeks old to give his fur proper time to grow.